jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 .. py:function:: protect()

-   Set the colour of the worksheet tab.
+   Protect elements of a worksheet from modification.

    :param string password: A worksheet password.
    :param dict   options:  A dictionary of worksheet options to protect.